Pantone vs Process

 Libraries

-Non-process (CMYK) inks are usually generically referred to as spot colours.
+Non-process inks are usually generically referred to as spot colours.

-The qualities of a paper will alter their printed appearance, so Pantone have created swatch books and corresponding software libraries to use.
+The qualities of a paper will alter their printed appearance, so Pantone have created corresponding swatch books to use.

-Always select the library for the paper stock, with C (coated) or U (uncoated) suffix Pantones.
+Always select and check the colour for the paper stock, with C (coated) or U (uncoated) suffix Pantones.

-Other inks such as premium metallics, neons and pastels can be found under other Pantone+ library presets in swatch books.
-Swatch books are available from Production.
+Other inks such as premium metallics, neons and pastels.
+Swatch books are available within each team.

 Conversions